Station Astronauts Relax Before SpaceX Crew Launches

-Category: Space Hits: 1The SpaceX Crew Dragon Endeavour sits atop the Falcon 9 rocket during a sunset at the Kennedy Space Center in Florida.
+Category: Space Hits: 4The SpaceX Crew Dragon Endeavour sits atop the Falcon 9 rocket during a sunset at the Kennedy Space Center in Florida.
 Credit: NASA/Joel Kowsky

 Five Expedition 65 astronauts are off-duty today relaxing one day before four Commercial Crew astronauts launch toward the International Space Station.
 The orbiting lab’s two cosmonauts focused on Russian science and life support maintenance tasks throughout Thursday.